 - any letters of support from groups or people using the asset

 - why it is realistic to think that the asset could in the future support the social interests of the community

 Nominations should be made on the nomination form and sent to the Legal Services Manager to the address given on the form.
 The nomination form is available in both PDF and Word formats below

-If the owner of the land objects to it being placed on the list, they have a right to an internal review by an officer of the Council who was not involved in the original decision.
-If the Council confirms the original decision, the owner may appeal to a tribunal.
+If the owner of the land objects to it being placed on the list, they have a right to an internal review by one of our officers who was not involved in the original decision.
+If we confirm the original decision, the owner may appeal to a tribunal.

 When land is listed as land of community value, the entry for that land will be removed after 5 years.